Portia (moon)

 Portia is an inner satellite of Uranus.
 It was discovered from the images taken by Voyager 2 on 3 January 1986, and was given the temporary designation S/1986 U 1.
 The moon is named after Portia, the heroine of William Shakespeare's play The Merchant of Venice.
 It is also designated Uranus XII.

 Portia is the second-largest inner satellite of Uranus after Puck.
 The Portian orbit, which lies inside Uranus's synchronous orbital radius, is slowly decaying due to tidal deceleration.
 The moon will one day either break up into a planetary ring or hit Uranus.

-It is the namesake of a group of satellites called the Portia group, which includes Bianca, Cressida, Desdemona, Juliet, Rosalind, Cupid, Belinda, and Perdita.
+It is the largest member and the namesake of a group of satellites called the Portia group, which includes Bianca, Cressida, Desdemona, Juliet, Rosalind, Cupid, Belinda, and Perdita.
 These satellites have similar orbits and photometric properties.

-Little is known about Portia beyond its dimensions of about 156 × 126 km, orbit, and geometric albedo of about 0.08.
+Little is known about Portia beyond its dimensions of about 156 × 126 km, orbit, and geometric albedo of about 0.069.

 In Voyager 2 imagery, Portia appears as an elongated object whose major axis points towards Uranus.
-The ratio of axes of the Portia's prolate spheroid is 0.8 ± 0.1.
-Its surface is grey in color.
-Observations with Hubble Space Telescope and large terrestrial telescopes found water ice absorption features in the spectrum of Portia.
-Observations with James Webb Space Telescope have also found evidence for water ice or hydrated minerals on Portia's surface, and have also confirmed that Portia group members Juliet, Belinda, and Cressida have roughly similar spectra to Portia.
+The ratio of axes of Portia's prolate spheroid is 0.8 ± 0.1.
+Its surface is grey or slightly reddish in color.
+Fellow Portia group members Juliet, Belinda, Cressida, Desdemona, and Rosalind have particularly similar spectra to Portia.

+Studies have come to mixed conclusions on the presence of water ice on Portia.
+Observations with the Hubble Space Telescope in 1997 found a small dip in the spectra of the Portia group moons, tentatively suggested to be of water ice.
+Another group reported results on Portia individually, observing with the Hubble Space Telescope in 1998.
+Portia's orbital motion moved it out of the camera's view before observations were complete.
+However, they found that Portia's partial results were similar to that of Puck, which showed an absorption feature matching water ice, so by extrapolating they concluded that this was likely the case for Portia as well.
+2003 observations with the W.M.
+Keck II telescope failed to find any water ice absorption features.
+Later observations in 2019 with the Keck telescope suggested the absence of water ice on the surface, though they acknowledged that they could have missed a small water ice absorption feature.
+Observations with James Webb Space Telescope in 2023 found evidence for water ice or hydrated minerals on Portia's surface.